mchristianl/MemoryMutate.jl/README.md

 ## MemoryMutate

+WARNING: This is a proof of conept and it's underlying assumptions need additional validation.

-A macro `@mutate` is provided for multi-_level_ assignments `a.b.c.d.e = v` that uses `fieldoffset` to calculate the offset of the to-be-assigned field relative to the rightmost mutable _level_ and uses `pointer_from_objref` on that rightmost mutable _level_, adds the offset to that pointer and uses `unsafe_store!` to write the value.
-This compiles down to a few `mov` assembly instructions.
+A macro `@mutate` is provided for multi-_level_ assignments `a.b.c.d.e = v` that uses `fieldoffset` to calculate the memory offset of the to-be-assigned field relative to the rightmost mutable _level_ and uses `pointer_from_objref` on that rightmost mutable _level_, adds this offset to the obtained pointer and uses `unsafe_store!` to write the value to that memory location.
+It compiles down to a few `mov` assembly instructions, if the types and symbols are statically determinable.

-This is a different approach then replacing the whole immutable with a new, modified one
+This is a **different** approach then replacing the whole immutable of the right-most mutable with a new, modified one, as in

 1. Julep: setfield! for mutable references to immutables https://github.com/JuliaLang/julia/issues/17115
-  - "we propose making it possible to have setfield! modify fields inside of immutable objects that are wrapped in mutable objects"
+  - _we propose making it possible to have setfield! modify fields inside of immutable objects that are wrapped in mutable objects_
-  - "To support this proposal, the setfield! function will get a multi-arg form, with the following behaviors:"
+  - _To support this proposal, the setfield! function will get a multi-arg form, with the following behaviors:_
-    "setfield!(x, a, b, c, value) mutates the right most mutable object to change the value of its fields to be" "equivalent to copying the immutable objects and updating the referenced field."
+    _setfield!(x, a, b, c, value) mutates the right most mutable object to change the value of its fields to be_ _equivalent to copying the immutable objects and updating the referenced field._
-  - "tl;dr The syntax:"
+  - _tl;dr The syntax:_
-    "x.a.b.c = 3"
+    _x.a.b.c = 3_
-    "would now be valid, as long as at least one of the referenced fields is mutable."
+    _would now be valid, as long as at least one of the referenced fields is mutable._
 2. WIP: Make mutating immutables easier https://github.com/JuliaLang/julia/pull/21912
   - proposes an @ operator as in `x@a = 2` for an immutable `x`
-  - "The ways this works is that under the hood, it creates a new immutable object with the specified field modified and then assigns it back to the appropriate place."
+  - _The ways this works is that under the hood, it creates a new immutable object with the specified field modified and then assigns it back to the appropriate place._
-    "Syntax wise, everything to the left of the @ is what's being assigned to, everything to the right of the @ is what is to be modified."
+    _Syntax wise, everything to the left of the @ is what's being assigned to, everything to the right of the @ is what is to be modified._

 There are two important justifications to make on which this approach relies:
 1. That immutables, allocated with `Ref` must not be assumed to stay constant when using `unsafe_store!`.